GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 - If the meta property does not exist, it then retrieves option `"downstreamDomains"` from the `wp_options` table, which contains the list of all the downstream domains
 - It executes an `updatePost` mutation on each of the downstream sites, passing the updated content
 - If any downstream site produces an error, the mutation is reverted on all downstream sites

-As in the previous recipe, we use the post slug as the common identifier across sites.

 ```graphql
 query InitializeDynamicVariables